shockch4rge/Shockch4rge/README.md

 **🎮 GAMING!**

 At the end of the day, I might just wind down for a few hours of gaming.
-Well, not as much as I did a few years ago, but I still enjoy when they are well-constructed and enjoyable.
+Well, not as much as I did a few years ago, but I am still very critical of well-constructed and enjoyable games.
 One of my absolute favourites is Far Cry 5; love its open-world design!

 ## My programming language proficiency 📖
 Like all languages, be it communicating with people or talking to really stupid machines, learning them is hard.